gustavobat/parallel-programming-course/README.md

-# parallel-programming-course
+# Parallel Computing Course
 Some experiments I've made while studying for MO644 - Introduction to Parallel Programming.